Photometric IGM tomography with Subaru/HSC: the large-scale structure of Ly$\alpha$ emitters and IGM transmission in the COSMOS field at $z\sim5$: Catalogues

 In addition to the standard NB selection, we require a $5\sigma$ detection in $z$-band.
 This criterion is met by 176 objects out of 378 LAEs.
 We also removed 35 further objects which reside in the masked regions.
 While \citet{Ono2021} already applied masks in constructing the original catalogue, our revised mask in NB718 is more conservative.
 As before, we also require a $3\sigma$ non-detection in the $g$-band to avoid possible low-redshift interlopers; this removes a further 26 objects.

 Thus, our final background LAE catalogue contains 115 objects.
 We visually inspected all of these objects in HSC DR3 $grizy$ and NB816 images.
 The $z$-band magnitudes and the spatial distribution of the background LAEs are shown in Figures \ref{fig:bkg_source_hist} and \ref{fig:bkg_source_map}.
+The $z$-band magnitudes range from 24.7 to 27.2 with the median SNR $\approx 7.4$.
+For comparison, the $i$-band magnitudes of the background LAEs, which cover the Ly$\alpha$ forest flux, Ly$\alpha$ emission line, and UV continuum rewards of Ly$\alpha$ line, are much fainter than the $z$-band magnitudes, ranging from 28.0 to 29.7 with the median SNR $\approx6.8$.
 The background LAEs are typically fainter than the DEIMOS10k sample, but distributed more evenly across the entire UD-COSMOS field as they are selected homogeneously via NB816 colour excess.
 We present an example postage stamp of a background LAE in Figure \ref{fig:bkg_source_SILVERRUSH}.